File #: Int 1025-2023 Version: * Name: Assessment of certain children with elevated blood lead levels.

 Title: A Local Law to amend the administrative code of the city of New York, in relation to the assessment of certain children with elevated blood lead levels

-Sponsors: Lynn C. Schulman, Alexa Avilés, Kristin Richardson Jordan, Shaun Abreu, Farah N. Louis, Kevin C. Riley, Shahana K. Hanif, Crystal Hudson, Lincoln Restler, Shekar Krishnan, Tiffany Cabán, Gale A. Brewer, Sandra Ung, Linda Lee, Amanda Farías, Pierina Ana Sanchez, Carmen N. De La Rosa
+Sponsors: Lynn C. Schulman, Alexa Avilés, Kristin Richardson Jordan, Shaun Abreu, Farah N. Louis, Kevin C. Riley, Shahana K. Hanif, Crystal Hudson, Lincoln Restler, Shekar Krishnan, Tiffany Cabán, Gale A. Brewer, Sandra Ung, Linda Lee, Amanda Farías, Pierina Ana Sanchez, Carmen N. De La Rosa, Diana I. Ayala

-Summary: This bill would require the Department of Health and Mental Hygiene to provide a referral for any child determined to have elevated blood lead levels to the Committee on Special Education of the Department of Education for a neuropsychological or neurodevelopmental evaluation in order to determine the child’s eligibility for special education services, including the development an individualized education program.
+Summary: This bill would require the Department of Health and Mental Hygiene to request that any child determined to have elevated blood lead levels be referred to the Committee on Special Education of the Department of Education for an initial evaluation to determine the child’s eligibility for special education services, including the development of an individualized education program.

 Date Ver.Prime SponsorAction ByActionResultAction DetailsMeeting DetailsMultimedia